gelsogrove/shopME/docs/other/prompt_agent.md

 - "alcoholic drinks?" → RagSearch("beverages wine limoncello alcohol chianti prosecco barolo")
 - "vini che avete?" → RagSearch("beverages wine chianti prosecco barolo amarone")
 - "what wines do you have?" → RagSearch("beverages wine chianti prosecco barolo amarone")
+- "do you have any cheese?" → RagSearch("cheese mozzarella parmigiano")
+- "what pasta do you offer?" → RagSearch("pasta spaghetti linguine")
+- "can you show me your wines?" → RagSearch("beverages wine chianti prosecco barolo amarone")
+- "I'm looking for alcoholic beverages" → RagSearch("beverages wine limoncello alcohol chianti prosecco barolo")

 **🎯 KEY DISTINCTION:**
 - "What categories do you have?" → GetAllCategories() (asks for category list)